-After nearly five years of conflict, Yemen has become the world's largest humanitarian crisis.
+After nearly six years of conflict, Yemen has become the world's largest humanitarian crisis.
+Now, with COVID-19 spreading, the country is facing an emergency inside an emergency.
 Eighty percent of Yemen's population — 24 million people — are living in poverty and deprivation, with more than 12 million children in dire need of humanitarian assistance.

 UNICEF has been on the ground in Yemen since the crisis began, working to save children's lives, help them recover from the impact of war and ensure that they can get back to learning and playing.

 Yemen has long battled some of the highest malnutrition rates in the world.
 "We've been warning since July that Yemen is on the brink of a catastrophic food security crisis," Lise Grande, Humanitarian Coordinator for Yemen said in October.
 One in five children in parts of Yemen are estimated to be acutely malnourished and in urgent need of treatment.
 UNICEF and partners work with local health workers to screen and treat children for malnutrition, starting with the most vulnerable, providing timely assessments, essential Ready-to-Eat Therapeutic Food and medical supplies.